-The boards and co-located AJCC partners will work with the Orange County Social Services Agency (SSA) to improve labor market outcomes for all recipients of CalFresh, including but not limited to participants in CalFresh Employment & Training services (CalFresh E&T).
-The Orange County CalFresh E&T program participation is mandatory for individuals who receive general relief.
-The general relief program provides temporary cash aid to eligible indigent adults without children.
+The boards and co-located AJCC partners will work with the Orange County Social Service Agency (SSA) to improve labor market outcomes for all recipients of CalFresh, including but not limited to participants in CalFresh Employment & Training services (CalFresh E&T).
+The Orange County CalFresh E&T program participation is mandatory for employable individuals who receive General Relief (GR).
+The GR program provides temporary cash aid in the manner of a loan to eligible indigent adults who do not have custody of any minor children and do not qualify for Federal or State funded cash aid programs.
 The CalFresh E&T program is not currently available to other CalFresh recipients.
 CalFresh E&T participants participated in work experience programs at worksites developed by SSA staff before the COVID-19 pandemic.
-Since then, SSA has relied on the Cell-Ed online program to support CalFresh E&T program participants in obtaining their required 20 hours per month of job search and training activities.
-The California Department of Social Services (CDSS) partnered with Cell-Ed to provide Welfare-to-Work and CalFresh E&T program participants with the opportunity to receive education and training online to build skills and engage in eligible CalFresh participation hours while sheltering-in-place during the COVID-19 pandemic.
-Cell-Ed online services have fulfilled an immediate program need during the pandemic.
+The California Department of Social Services (CDSS) partnered with Cell-Ed to provide welfare to work and CalFresh E&T program participants with the opportunity to receive education and training online to build skills and engage in countable CalFresh participation hours while sheltering during the COVID-19 pandemic.
+As of July 2020, SSA has relied on the Cell-Ed online program to support CalFresh E&T program participants in obtaining their 20 hours monthly.
+This program has fulfilled an immediate program need during the pandemic.
+At this time, it is unclear if CDSS will extend the partnership or if the individual counties will have to develop a partnership directly with Cell-Ed in order to continue past the expiration of the agreement with CDSS.

-The local boards provide priority service to recipients of public assistance referred to the centers.
+The local boards provide priority service to recipients of public assistance referred to the centers or walk-in.
 Before the COVID-19 pandemic, the local boards were finalizing the program design and referral process for CalFresh E&T participants.
 SSA requires tracking of participant attendance in staff monitored job search and other WIOA program activities.
 Historically, AJCCs have not tracked hours and attendance except for WIOA funded training programs.
 A process to track hours and attendance was established but has not been used because of the AJCCs modified service delivery during the pandemic.